RatingWidget/wordpress-plugin/readme.txt

 The RatingWidget Team

 == Change Log ==

+= 2.6.4 - 2015-09-11 =
+* Optimization: Resized and compressed all screenshot images to significantly reduce plugin Zip size.
+* New: Added special flow to recover previous lost account.
+* Fix: Fixed API fallback to HTTP.
+Seems like the fallback param wasn't stored correctly in the DB.
+* Fix: Added API fallback to RW SDK.
+* Update: Added RTL support for sticky admin notices.

 = 2.6.3 - 2015-09-10 =
 * Fix: Fixed account details migration (versions that account stored only in FS object).